oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 allow a single Oracle Database to be run across multiple servers.
 This maximizes availability and enables horizontal scalability.

-Node-oracledb can connect to Oracle RAC by using a standard RAC connection string.
+The Thin and Thick modes of node-oracledb can connect to Oracle RAC by using a standard RAC connection string.
 Best practice is to use a :ref:`Connection Pool <connpooling>` with :ref:`events <createpoolpoolattrsevents>` enabled.
 See the section :ref:`Connections and High Availability <connectionha>`.